blakelyons/frontend-mentor-space-tourism-website/README.md

 ### What I learned

 I used this project to try out Vuetify.
 I learned about the Vuetify Framework, however I mostly just used the Grid layout Component.
 I wanted to see what the workflow was like while using Vue with Vuetify.

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.
+Vite was also a little bit of a new territory for me.
+Especially dealing with the build process and handling of static images.

 ## Author